 Valeria’s husband is not a tyrant in the theatrical sense; he is simply uninterested in who she is—he assumes that Valeria’s purpose is to maintain order and to reflect the values he upholds.
 When she begins to express disagreement, or when her presence becomes unpredictable, his reaction is confusion, not outrage.
 He does not recognize her dissent because he never recognized her subjectivity in the first place.

-The novel quietly indicts a system in which power requires no overt enforcement but thrives instead on indifference and routine.
+The novel modestly indicts a system in which power requires no overt enforcement but thrives instead on indifference and routine.

 Characterization as a Critique

 What de Céspedes achieves through Valeria is the construction of a fully inhabited consciousness that has no outlet.
-Valeria does not write in search of transformation but only because writing offers her a mirror, and in that mirror she begins to understand that she has been miscast in her own life.
+Valeria’s writing acts as a mirror; through this mirror, she begins to perceive her role in life as miscast.
+She is not writing in search of transformation.
 With each diary entry, she uncovers more of what she cannot change: the rote gestures of caretaking, the neglect she experiences but cannot challenge, and the personality she has had to invent to remain intact.

 Secondary Characters as Foils